Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/security/authorization/_index.md

 #### Creation of policies

 The policies in Altinn Studio Apps is defined when the app developer defines the rules for the app.
 The policy is deployed together with the App to a given Altinn Studio App environment.
+See details in [Policy Administration Point in Altinn Studio.](/teknologi/altinnstudio/architecture/components/application/solution/altinn-studio/designer/pap/)

 In Altinn II end users can also create policies/rules.
 This happens when: